fbergama/wass/doc/src/render/index.html.md

 </div>

 <p class="subtitle2">
 WASS was developed by [Filippo Bergamasco](http://www.dsi.unive.it/~bergamasco/) as a joint-collaboration between [Università Ca'Foscari di Venezia](http://www.unive.it) and [CNR ISMAR](http://www.ismar.cnr.it).
-It is a result of more than 3 years of active research with [Alvise Benetazzo](http://www.ismar.cnr.it/people/benetazzo-alvise) (CNR-ISMAR) in the field of accurate 3D surface reconstruction of sea waves.
+It is a result of more than 3 years of active research with [Alvise Benetazzo](http://www.ismar.cnr.it/people/benetazzo-alvise) (CNR-ISMAR) in the field of vision-based 3D surface reconstruction of sea waves.
 </p>

 <div class="logodiv" >